-Course Description: This course is taught by Biochemistry faculty specialized in bioenergetics and metabolism.
-Using both lecture and student-driven discussions, basic principles of bioenergetics and metabolism will be discussed and applied in a variety of disease states.
-The topics covers mitochondrial signaling, regulation of energy metabolism, nutrient and energy sensing, pH homeostasis and cancer, immunometabolism, hypoxia signaling, and oncometabolites in epigenetic regulation.
+Course Description: This course is taught by Biochemistry and affiliated faculty specialized in bioenergetics, metabolism and metabolic signaling.
+Using both lecture and student-driven discussions, basic principles of metabolism will be discussed and applied in a variety of disease states.
+The course covers topics including mitochondrial signaling, energy metabolism, nutrient and energy sensing, pH homeostasis, cell signaling in cancer, hypoxia signaling, and oncometabolites in epigenetic regulation.